-Example of an Estate Plan Considering a Charitable Gift and Bad vs. Good Assets:
+Example of an Estate Plan Considering Bad vs. Good Assets:

 Mrs. Generosity decides to leave $100,000 to Boys & Girls Clubs of Central Florida in her Will.
 At her passing, her assets include a home valued at $250,000, $50,000 in stock, $25,000 in savings and $400,000 in her IRA.

-Because Mrs. Generosity didn’t effectively plan her estate and how $100,000 would pass to BGCCF, the family had to make decisions that resulted in having to donate all the “tax-free” assets of stock and savings to BGCCF.
-To come up with the remaining $25,000, the family had to take a withdrawal from her IRA that included some taxes and possible penalties or use the home as collateral for a loan or sell the house.
+Because Mrs. Generosity didn’t effectively plan her estate and how $100,000 would pass to BGCCF, the family had to make decisions that resulted in donating all the “tax-free” assets of stock and savings to BGCCF.
+To come up with the remaining $25,000, the family had to make a withdrawal from her IRA (that included some taxes and possible penalties) or use the home as collateral for a loan or sell the house.

 Mrs. Generosity adds Boys & Girls Clubs of Central Florida as a partial beneficiary to her IRA account for $100,000 in her estate plan.
-For safe measure, Mrs. Generosity includes a provision in her Will that states any charitable gifts should come from her IRA.
+For safe measure, Mrs. Generosity includes a provision in her Will that states any charitable gifts should come from her IRA before other assets are used.
 At her passing, the home, savings and stock all go to her family with no tax penalties.
-Since her IRA account was reduced by $100,000, her family will pay less income tax during the next 10 years or less.
+Since her IRA account was reduced by $100,000, her family will pay less income tax during the timeframe withdrawals are required.